edvinand/nRF52_peripherals_tutorial/README.md

 The memset function is used to clear the data_array since it is decleared as static, i.e. it will not erase the content in between the calls to `uart_event_handler`.
 If we do not set data_array to 0 and receive a string that is shorter than the last string we received, then some of the old data will still be stored in the array.
 6. Send a text string from the terminal to the nRF52 DK and verify that it is exhoed back to the terminal.

+### More challenges
+If you want to look at some more challenges, including these subjects:
+- Temperature sensor
+- GPIOTE - GPIO Tasks and Events
+- TIMER - Timer/Counter
+- PPI - Programmable Peripheral Interconnect

+You can go to [Bjørns tutorial](https://github.com/bjornspockeli/nRF52_peripherals_tutorial).
+Although you are now working on SDK15.3.0, and Bjørns tutorial is written for SDK14.1.0, the remaining parts of this tutorial should be compatible with SDK15.3.0 as well.
+Good luck.